dvidos/handcrafted-os/bootable/readme.md

 (that page has a nice list of categorized syscalls)
 * if i want to access usb for storage, maybe I need to write a usb stack. there is some implementation [here](https://github.com/thepowersgang/acess2/blob/master/KernelLand/Modules/USB/MSC/main.c), that I found from old OSDev page, it's an abandoned project.
+* it seems a program has heap space allocated to it (similarly to how it has code, data and stack space allocated to it), and that this heap space can be changed in size dynamically. this was originally done through the brk/sbrk methods, later with the mmap method. therefore it seems there is some usefulness to mamory paging after all... :-)
+* [this](https://github.com/mit-pdos/xv6-public/blob/master/spinlock.c) file has some nice cli/sti, pushcli/popsti,
+as well as spinlock code.
+Although the repo is weird, lots of little gems in there! :-)